eslint/eslint/docs/src/rules/for-direction.md

 ## Rule Details

-This rule forbids for loops where the counter variable increases or decreases in the wrong direction.
+This rule forbids `for` loops where the counter variable changes in such a way that the stop condition will never be met.
+For example, if the counter variable is increasing (i.e. `i++`) and the stop condition tests that the counter is greater than zero (`i >=0`) then the loop will never exit.

 Examples of **incorrect** code for this rule: